-It’s no secret that we are in the grip of an Opioid addiction crisis with the US National Center for Biotechnology Information (NCBI) estimating that 26–36 million people are abusing both prescribed and illegal opioids around the World.
+It’s no secret that we are in the grip of an opioid addiction crisis.
+In fact, the US National Center for Biotechnology Information (NCBI) estimates that 26–36 million people are abusing both prescribed and illegal opioids around the World.

-The investigation found that more than 113,000 opioid prescriptions are now dispensed by GPs every day, and the death rate in the northeast is 6 per 100,000 people vs the national average of 3.
+Hard to believe but the investigation found that more than 113,000 opioid prescriptions are now dispensed by GPs every day, and the death rate in the Northeast is 6 per 100,000 people vs the national average of 3.

 In the US, the figures are even more bleak with statistics from The Center for Disease Control and Prevention (CDC), the Agency for Healthcare Research and Quality and the United States Department of Health and Human Services revealing that in 2016, health care providers across the US wrote more than 214 million prescriptions for opioid pain medication— that’s 66.5 prescriptions per 100 people.